ScottLogic/blog/_posts/2018-02-07-another-reason-to-use-noopener.md

 title: Another reason to use noopener - A deep dive into renderer process allocation
 date: 2018-02-07 00:00:00 Z
 categories:
-- cprice
 - Tech
 author: cprice
 layout: default_post
 summary: In highly-visual, rapidly-updating, multi-window, buzzword-laden apps performance is a big concern.
 With WebWorkers, SharedWorkers and ServiceWorkers we have a number of options for moving complex scripting tasks off the critical path.
 However, rendering can be more of a dark art.
 In this post I'll dig into how one browser (Chromium) uses renderer processes and how you can use this knowledge to your advantage.
 ---

 In highly-visual, rapidly-updating, multi-window, buzzword-laden apps performance is a big concern.
 With WebWorkers, SharedWorkers and ServiceWorkers we have a number of options for moving complex scripting tasks off the critical path.
 However, rendering can be more of a dark art.
 In this post I'll dig into how one browser (Chromium) uses renderer processes and how you can use this knowledge to your advantage.